abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ## Update your DNS zone file

-We will associate your `FQDN` (Fully Qualified Domain Name) to the load-balancer's IP Address.
+We will associate your `FQDN` (Fully Qualified Domain Name) with the load balancer's IP address.

 ![digitalocean networking](img/digitalocean-networking.png)